-The dormitory campus at Perkinston has other recreational facilities including the Attic, located on the second floor of the Smith Building, where pool, snooker, table tennis, card games, etc., are available.
-Also on all campuses are tennis courts and swimming pools.
+The dormitory campus at Perkinston has other recreational facilities including a swimming pool and the Attic, located on the second floor of the Smith Building, where pool, snooker, table tennis, card games, etc., are available.
+Also on campus are tennis courts.